Archive

 Died: 11 November 1979.

-Dimitri Zinovich Tiomkin was born in Kremenchuk, Ukraine during the wanning years of the imperial Russian Empire.
+Dimitri Zinovich Tiomkin was born in Kremenchuk, Ukraine during the waning years of the imperial Russian Empire.
 His mother Marie was a music teacher who nurtured his nascent talent as a pianist and his father Zinovie, was a physician.
 At the urging of his wife, Zinovie enrolled Dimitri in the prestigious St. Petersburg Conservatory, which was overseen by renowned Russian composer Alexander Glazunov.
 Tiomkin’s native gifts allowed him to quickly gain prominence as a solo pianist under the tutelage of Felix Blumenfeld and Isabelle Vengerova.

 The early 20th century was a rich time for music and the arts in Russia and Tiomkin would often visit the “Homeless Dog” café where he would enjoy the company of other rising artists such as fellow student Serge Prokofiev and dancer Mikhail Fokine.
 The café offered Tiomkin his first exposure to American ragtime, blues and jazz.
 The seeds of these experiences would later blossom; helping him lay the foundation of his American film music career.
 To supplement his income Tiomkin would provide piano accompaniment to Russian and French silent films as well as army post tours, which featured the prima ballerina Thamar Karsavina.
 Read more…